rkbright/richardbright.me/_posts/2021-12-5-rhcsa-study-guide.md

 `parted /dev/sdb`

-`print` wil show isf there is a current partition table
+`print` wil show if there is a current partition table

 `mklabel msdos|gpt`